Filed under: Action, Anti-fascist, The Grouch, The State

 Posting on Facebook, the Central Valley Militia has indicated that it is mobilizing to bring people out for the rally – however the extent of the group’s membership remains unknown.
 At the time of this writing, the group was running two different Facebook pages with a total of 41 likes between the two.

-Writing on social media, Marie made it clear that this would not be a “family friendly event.”
+Writing on social media, Griffin made it clear that this would not be a “family friendly event.”
 Writing on Facebook she stated:

 Not a family friendly event.
 Do not bring your children.
 The opposition will be there in full effect.
 And modesto police will not be there to help.
 ANYONE WHO OPPOSES CHILDREN BEING SAVED FROM SEX TRAFFICKING IS A PEDOPHILE THEMSELF.
 AND ID LOVE TO HAVE A CHAT W U

-Social Media Posts in Support of Kyle Rittenhouse by Jenya Marie, Leader of the Central Valley Militia
+Social Media Posts in Support of Kyle Rittenhouse by Jeyna Marie Griffin, Leader of the Central Valley Militia

 Last night, a few of your armed comrades got rolled by a 17 year old kid.
 One of them looked down and saw his buddy missing most of his face and screamed for the police, the same ones you want to defund.
 Another kneeled and cried as he looked down at the hole where his bicep use to be.
 The other laid on the ground with a gaping hole in his chest, bleeding out thinking “maybe I shouldn’t have hit that guy with my skateboard”….